 Fentanyl is a powerful, synthetic opioid similar to morphine but more efficacious in its relief from pain.
 Fentanyl is classified as Schedule II by the DEA: it has a high potential for addiction and abuse, but does possess medicinal properties.

-Like morphine, it is used in a clinical setting for short and medium term pain relief.
+Like morphine, it is used in a clinical setting for short and medium-term pain relief.
 It is more fat-soluble than organically-derived opiates; therefore, its onset and subsequent offset are rapid.

 Is fentanyl a narcotic?
 Can it cause addiction?

-Fentanyl is a narcotic with a high potential for addiction, abuse, and possibility of overdose.
+Fentanyl is a narcotic with a high potential for addiction, abuse, and the possibility of overdose.
 One 100 microgram dose provides pain relief equal to roughly 10 milligrams of morphine.

 In 2018, more than 31,000 synthetic narcotics-related deaths happened in the United States, more than from any other opioid.
-The synthetic narcotic death rate increased by 10% from 2017 to 2018 and accounted for 67% of narcotic-related deaths in 2018.
+The synthetic narcotic death rate increased by 10% from 2017 to 2018 and accounted for 67% of narcotics-related deaths in 2018.